 My evening cycle home nearly doubled in time and I had changed down several gears as the usual settings were far too demanding for my weary legs.

 The weight loss that had pleased me during week1 was now making me look gaunt and I decided not to shave to try and hide the sallowness of my cheeks.

 I started to consume an additional protein shake – low carb of course – to try and halt any further weight loss.

 By day 9 one of the more unexpected benefits of the diet was starting to take effect.
 I discovered first hand that necessity truly was the mother of all invention and found myself experimenting in the kitchen.
 I started making homemade sauces; chimichurri for my steak, guacamole and salsa my bell peppers to dip into as evening snack.
 I replaced soy sauce with a hideously expensive liquid aminos product that still consisted of soybeans but was both gluten-free and non-fermented.
 Anchovies replaced Parmesan in my omlette while the jalapeno peppers were replaced by freshly slices hot peppers.

 I also bought a bizarre contraption that allows me to make noodle substitutes out of courgettes, something I will forever be ashamed of.

-Probably my best discovery was homemade chili nuts.
+Probably my best discovery was homemade chilli nuts.
 Using an egg yolk as a binding agent I played around with cayenne pepper, smoked paprika, turmeric and chili powder on the brazil, almond and walnuts that I was allowed to eat.